blixt/py-starbound/README.md

 ---------

-It's very barebones right now, but if you put the two `.py` files in the Starbound directory and run `test.py`, you'll see information output for some SBBF02 files in your Starbound directory.
+It's very barebones right now, but if you put the two `.py` files in the Starbound directory and run `python test.py`, you'll see a dump of the raw file list that's stored in `assets/packed.pak`.